Depoliticize it by linking future hikes to the employment rate.

 So Democrats can easily pass a bill, if they’re willing to compromise.
 But why would they?
 The public overwhelmingly supports a big wage hike, because the number of voters who expect to benefit greatly exceeds the number who expect to be harmed.
 The political math trumps the economic math.
 And if Democrats should fail to get the hike passed before the election, they at least have a political issue to run on this year, which, they’re betting, will enable them to get it passed next year.
 Win-win.

 But Democrats are not being passive.
 They’re trying to neutralize the Republicans’ job-loss argument by reframing the issue as one of reducing income inequality.
 Pointing to the same CBO study Republicans cite, they argue that their bill would increase the incomes of 16.5 million low-wage workers and lift more than 900,000 families out of poverty.
-Sure, a few jobs might be destroyed, they concede, but overall “inequality” will be reduced and the lives of working Americans improved.
-Or so the argument goes.
+Sure, a few jobs might be destroyed, but overall ‘inequality’ will be reduced and the lives of working Americans improved.

 Some Keynesian progressives go further, suggesting the Democrats’ bill would actually create jobs by stimulating consumer spending.
 This, if you think about it, is nonsense — tantamount to claiming that a man can increase his income by giving his kids a bigger allowance.
 (If only.)